To start a custody or visitation case

 Once you finish your paperwork, you must take it to the Superior Court Clerk’s office along with the filing fee.
 The Clerk will sign and return the original forms to you.
 If you are a grandparent or third party filing a petition for visitation, the clerk will also have to take your oath for the Verification section of the form.

-If you cannot afford the court fees to file for a divorce, you can also ask the court to waive the fees by filing an Application for Waiver of Fees/Appointment of Counsel Family (JD-FM-75) form to show the court why you cannot afford to pay.
+If you cannot afford the court fees to file for a divorce, you can also ask the court to waive the fees by filing an Application For Waiver Of Fees/Payment Of Costs/Appointment Of Counsel - Family (JD-FM-75) form to show the court why you cannot afford to pay.
 Do not sign this form until you are in front of a court clerk or a notary public.

 How to deliver the papers to the other parent